 In addition to Stamos, Bartokomos, and healthy yet delicious cuisine, the Greeks are also well known for telling pretty good stories chock full of valuable life lessons.
-This post is based the legend of Icarus, the mythological Greek for which Godfather Hari’s home island is named:
+This post is based the legend of Icarus, the mythological Greek for which the island of Icaria, Greece is named (I happen to know one Icarian, my dear friend and son James’s Godfather, Hari, is from Icaria).
+The legend goes:

 Daedalus conceived to escape from the Labyrinth with Icarus from Crete by constructing wings and then flying to safety.
 He built the wings from feathers and wax, and before the two set off he warned Icarus not to fly too low lest his wings touch the waves and get wet, and not too high lest the sun melt the wax.
 But the young Icarus, overwhelmed by the thrill of flying, did not heed his father’s warning, and flew too close to the sun whereupon the wax in his wings melted and he fell into the sea.
 Daedalus escaped to Sicily and Icarus’ body was carried ashore by the current to an island then without a name.
 Heracles came across the body and recognized it, giving it burial where today there still stands a small rock promontory jutting out into the Aegean Sea, and naming the island and the sea around it after the fallen Icarus.